Practice and Service at the Gillings School

 Whether you are looking to explore local and global public health practice, connect to service and research opportunities to improve public health, or join together in School and nationwide celebrations of public health, we look forward to connecting with you throughout the academic year.

 Public Health Behind the Scenes features stories and public health perspectives on the issues that affect our lives.
-The podcast is produced by the Gillings Global GatewayTM and the North Carolina Institute of Public Health at the Gillings School of Global Public Health.
+The podcast is produced by Research, Innovation and Global Solutions at the Gillings School of Global Public Health.

 The North Carolina Institute for Public Health delivers training, conducts research and provides technical assistance to transform the practice of public health for all.